..for teams selected for the 2023 event updated: 15 June 2023

 Gazebos - teams may erect small gazebos etc on their team bases, but the areas have a tarmac surface which mustn’t be damaged in any way, for instance by pegs etc. Gazebos may need to be weighted down if the day is windy (bags of compost do that job admirably!).

-Barbecues - teams may use barbecue cooking equipment, providing they are gas - not solid fuel - and are suitable for use in the confined space available, used with care and attended at all times.
+Barbecues - teams may use barbecue cooking equipment, providing they are gas - not solid fuel - are suitable for use in the confined space available, located at the back of the Team's Base - used with care - and attended at all times.
 Any team bringing a barbecue will need to satisfy the Rotarian Stewards that they have with them on their team base, a 1kg (min) powder fire extinguisher from the time that the barbecue arrives on site, kept readily accessible.
 Please ensure that barbecuing does not cause annoyance to those on adjacent bases.

 Security - as these areas are all accessible to the public, please arrange for any personal belongings to be looked after.
 To reduce the security risks, it is important that teams monitor their Team Base regularly during the day and that they report any suspicious bags or packages immediately to a Rotarian Steward.

 Approximate start times for each of the races will be set out on the Race Card given to teams in advance of the day, but depending on conditions etc these times may vary.
-Teams will therefore need to listen to announcements, to see how the timetable is progressing.
+It is important that Teams are all assembled at the boat loading steps in time for each of their heats.
+Teams will therefore need to listen to announcements.
+Current race information is also available and updated throughout the day on our twitter feed on #YORKDRAGONBOAT.

 Six boats will be in use throughout the day, so whilst three boats are racing, the other three boats will be loading and preparing for the next race.